KDE System Administration

 - Controlling Access to Content Provided By Get New Stuff

-- Give information on how to control content downloaded from the Internet by the Get New Stuff feature of KDE.
+- This section provides information on how to control content downloaded from the Internet by the Get New Stuff feature of KDE.

 - Unlock a user session

-- Your user session is locked out.
-Maybe a problem with the keyboard layout or an input device.
-If you are using Plasma 5, there is a solution. you can switch to a console TTY or login via ssh to run the following command
+- Your user session is locked out; perhaps it's a problem with the keyboard layout or an input device.
+If you are using Plasma 5, there is a solution for that.
+You can switch to a console TTY or login via ssh to run the following command